 “Punkinhead the Sad Little Bear was Eaton’s attempt at duplicating the success of Rudolph the Red-Nosed Reindeer as a department store Christmas mascot.
 He was invented in 1948 by Winnipeg animator Charlie Thorson who had also worked on Walt Disney’s ‘Snow White.'”

 The Sad Little Bear isn’t the only (almost) forgotten legacy left behind by Eaton’s.
-The Children’s Museum puts the Eaton’s Fairytale Vignettes on display each year during the holiday season.
+In previous years, the Children’s Museum put the Eaton’s Fairytale Vignettes on display during the holiday season.

 4. Winnipeg’s Santa Claus parade started in 1905